Street Fighter: The Legend of Chun-Li: Plot

 Chun-Li interrogates a harbor employee who tells her the arrival time of the White Rose.
-She returns to the shipping yard that night, but is captured by Bison and his soldiers.
-Tied up and taken into an undisclosed house, she is reunited with Xiang, only for Bison to murder him.
-After Bison and Balrog leave the house, Chun-Li uses her skills to defeat the guards and escape, during which she is shot in the arm while trying to protect a child.
-Angered Thai locals then pelt Balrog and other Shadaloo henchmen with fruits, food, and other merchandise.
-Chun-Li is reunited with Gen, who heals her wounds and continues with her training.
+She returns to the shipping yard that night but is captured by Bison and his soldiers.
+Tied up and kidnapped, she is reunited with Xiang, whom Bison immediately murders.
+After Bison and Balrog leave the house, Chun-Li beats up the guards and escapes, during which she is shot in the arm while trying to protect a child.
+Angered Thai locals then attack Bison's henchmen.
+Chun-Li reunites with Gen, who heals her wounds and continues with her training.

-Despite being taken off the assignment, Nash is secretly asked by Chun-Li to back her up in taking down Bison.
-Nash and Chun-Li, along with Maya and her SWAT team, arrive at the shipping yard, where they engage in a shootout with Shadaloo forces.
-Chun-Li enters a ship and meets a Russian-speaking girl who asks for her father before leaving her to continue her search for Bison.
-In another part of the ship Gen faces off against Balrog, ultimately impaling him with a liquid nitrogen pipe.
-Bison takes the girl, who is revealed to be his daughter Rose, and flees the scene by helicopter.
-Chun-Li, Gen, Nash and a SWAT officer arrive at Bison's headquarters, where Nash and the officer take Rose out to safety while Chun-Li and Gen face Bison.
-After a long battle, Chun-Li hits Bison with a bamboo pole and drops sandbags on him, stunning him.
-She then charges up a Kikoken and shoots it at him, knocking him off the scaffolding before she jumps and twists his neck with her legs.
-Nash tells Chun-Li to leave the scene as Thai police arrive.
+After being taken off the assignment, Nash is asked by Chun-Li to back her up in taking down Bison.
+Aided by Maya and her SWAT team, they arrive at the shipping yard and shoot out with Shadaloo forces.
+Gen enters a ship and faces off Balrog, ultimately killing him.
+Meanwhile, Bison flees the scene after taking a Russian-speaking girl from that ship.
+She turns out to be his daughter, Rose.
+Chun-Li and the officers arrive at Bison's headquarters.
+The policemen take Rose out to safety while Chun-Li and Gen face Bison.
+During that battle, Chun-Li charges up a Kikoken, shoots it at him, and knocks him off before she breaks his neck with her legs.

-Chun-Li returns to her home in Hong Kong and settles down, then Gen pays her a visit.
-He shows her a newspaper advert for an upcoming Street Fighter tournament, telling her that a Japanese fighter named Ryu might be a recruit for their cause.
+Chun-Li returns to her home in Hong Kong and settles down, and then Gen pays her a visit.
+He shows her a newspaper advert for an upcoming Street Fighter tournament and tells her that a fighter named Ryu might be a recruit for their cause.
 She declines the offer, telling him she is home for now.